alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/Quectel-RM530N-GL/02-sw-setup-pi5.md

 ---
 ## 2. USB connectivity
-Power-on the RPi-5 board with the cap mounted on (as shown in above pictures).
+Power-on the RPi-5 board with the cap mounted on.

 ### Check USB detection
 ``` console